SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 Initially, the **Logs** tab shows the latest logs of the microservice instance.

-At the bottom right you find navigation buttons to
+At the bottom right you find navigation buttons:

-* directly navigate to the oldest available log entries.
+* **First** - directly navigates to the oldest available log entries for the microservice after its restart (maximum capacity 350MB of logs).
-* increase the time range in 10 minutes steps.
+* **Previous** - increases the time range in 10 minutes steps.
-* reduce the time range in 10 minutes steps.
+* **Next** - reduces the time range in 10 minutes steps.
-* directly navigate to the latest available log entries.
+* **Last** - directly navigates to the latest available log entries.

 If no logs are available in the selected time range, a message is shown accordingly: